hackoregon/hack-university-data-science/Resources/RecommendedBooks.md

 [Data Science From Scratch](http://shop.oreilly.com/product/0636920033400.do) by Joel Grus, O`Reilly Media

+[Data Wrangling with Python](http://shop.oreilly.com/product/0636920032861.do) by Jacqueline Kazil and Katharine Jarmul, O`Reilly Media

 [The Art of Data Science](http://leanpub.com/artofdatascience) by Roger Peng and Elizabeth Matsui, Leanpub

 # Statistics